philosophisingmonkey/philosophisingmonkey.github.io/_posts/2025-05-06-competent.md

 I’m pushing my mind to the max too-aiming to perform feats others think impossible.
 The key is to lock in, stay focused, and never let distractions or setbacks knock me off course.
 If I fall, I’ll get right back up.

+**F••• victim mentality**

+"
+_Some people are victimised by other people.
+And if it weren't for the indignation that that causes we wouldn't have reforms that we need.
+But that truth is mixed with another.
+It’s very counterproductive for an individual to feel like a victim even if he is.
+Best attitude is just to be cheerful about everything and keep plugging along_.
+"
+- Charline Munger

+“_Between stimulus and response there is a space.
+In that space is our power to choose our response.
+In our response lies our growth and our freedom_”
+- Viktor Frankl

+"_My formula for greatness is [**amor fati:**](https://en.wikipedia.org/wiki/Amor_fati) That one wants nothing to be different, not forward, not backwards, not in all eternity.
+Not merely bear what is necessary, still less conceal it….but love it._”

+- Nietzsche

+Never, ever, ever have victim mentality.
+There is always someone who has it worse than you.

 Here’s my blueprint for success:
 - **Build unbreakable consistency.** Show up and deliver, **even when motivation is low.**
 - **Train mind and body relentlessly.** Make exercise, learning, and discipline daily habits.